Skip to main content

 Containerd pull image hits the cache of remote peer in cluster A

-Delete the dfdaemon whose Node is kind-worker to clear the cache of Dragonfly local Peer.
+Delete the client whose Node is kind-worker to clear the cache of Dragonfly local Peer.

 # Find pod name.